objectiv/objectiv.io/docs/docs/tracking/core-concepts/validation.md

 :::note

-Note how the validation rules detected the platform we are running in, and attached links to the documentation for [React](../react/introduction.md) aimed at solving this particular type of validation error.
+Note how the validation detects the platform we're running on, and attaches links to the documentation for [React](../react/introduction.md) to solve this particular type of error.

 :::